 Americans continue to give about the same percentage of the United States Gross Domestic Product and of household disposable income as they have for over 50 years, but they are rapidly shifting their giving from their local church to other non-profits that they perceive are more effectively changing lives than their church.

-I meet donors all the time that tell me they are committed tithers or over and above extravagant givers, who list their church as 2nd, 3rd, 4th, or lower in the amount of their annual giving.
+I meet donors all the time who tell me they are committed tithers or over and above extravagant givers, who list their church as 2nd, 3rd, 4th, or lower in the amount of their annual giving.
 These generous givers are most often motivated by their relationship with God that was formed in a local church, but they just do not see their church effectively doing its primary job of making disciples of Jesus Christ who are changing the world one life at a time.

 Often, these donor’s churches are doing some great work, but they are falling short in effectively sharing the impact they are making.
 As church leaders, we can't assume that our people are seeing the impact or life change from their giving.
 People live busy lives, they often miss church and don’t always read what we send them.
 They are definitely not going out of their way to find these stories on their own.

-When you capture a story of a single life that was changed in a photo or video, you can share it not only through the typical “one to many” channels such as worship (on-campus, online, and on-demand), social media, newsletters, etc, but also in one-to-one emails.
+When you capture a story of a single life that was changed in a photo or video, you can share it not only through the typical “one to many” channels, such as worship (on-campus, online, and on-demand), social media, and newsletters, but also in one-to-one emails.
 Imagine the impact of simply adding a picture and a hyperlink to a short descriptive paragraph to all the emails you send each week.
 Perhaps you take it a step further and ask during several of the conversations you have throughout the week - “Hey, did you see the story about Marcus we shared this week in worship?
 If not, let me text you a link.”

 By normalizing storytelling, you'll make generosity a core value, and what's more, you'll see how it spreads to others because people tend to do the same things as those in their social circles.
 A great starting point is to read A Better Offering by Don Smith or check our many free resources on Giving365.com.